 The first phase of Solar Skills London has five objectives:

 - The development of a solar PV learner curriculum

 - A series of introductory workshops for potential new solar sector trainees

 - The creation of a placement programme for trainees with London solar businesses

 - The publication of an online solar training and careers hub for the capital

-- A grants scheme to help London solar businesses provide training for their employees
+- A grant scheme to help London solar businesses provide training for their employees

-Key information – such as the skills needed, job opportunities available in the industry, and training centres in the Capital – will be published on a portal on the Solar Energy UK website.
+Key information on careers in solar – such as the skills needed, job opportunities available in the industry, and training centres in the capital – is available on the Solar Skills London Careers Hub.